74ls04/vl53l0x-arduino/README.md

 ### Software

-If you are using version 1.6.2 or later of the [Arduino software (IDE)](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install this library:
+If you are using version 1.6.2 or later of the [Arduino software (IDE)](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install the ORIGINAL library:

 1. In the Arduino IDE, open the "Sketch" menu, select "Include Library", then "Manage Libraries...".
 2. Search for "VL53L0X".